batxes/MLzoomcamp/midterm_project/README.md

  6. I test that the model is working with: `python3 test.py`
  7. After checking that it works, I create a **docker** container `sudo docker build -t midterm_project .`.
 We can test it running the docker image `docker run -it --rm  midterm_project` and executing `python3 test.py`
  8. Finally I deploy it to **AWS** with **Elastic Beanstalk**.
 For that I first install the library `pipenv install awsebcli --dev`, initialize EB `eb init -p docker -r eu-north-1 midterm_project` and create the service `eb create midterm-project-env`
  9. Now we just need to test it.
-For that, we modify the line pointing to the url in `test.py` and run `python3 test.py`
+For that, I modified the line pointing to the url in `test.py` and run `python3 test.py`.
+(There is no need to change it now since the server is still running in AWS (today being 5 November 2023))